 Over and above meeting the requirements of the South African Employment Equity Act, Aurecon is also addressing the challenge of supporting staff throughout their career with an in-house mentoring programme.

 In today’s increasingly fast-paced business environment, the skills, abilities and commitment of a company’s workforce are a real competitive advantage.
-Aurecon has invested extensively in the mentoring programme, which contributes to its status as a Leading.
-Vibrant.
-Global. company.
+Aurecon has invested extensively in the mentoring programme, which helps develop our people to bring our client’s ideas to life.

 The programme is designed for both the professional and personal development of young professionals who join the company.
 It achieved recognition at the Consulting Engineers South Africa’s Glenrand M.I.B.
 Engineering Excellence Awards in 2010, when Aurecon won the Mentoring Company of the Year award.